wp-plugins/transizroutes/readme.txt

-=== TransizRoutes ===
+=== Transiz Routes - Transport and Freight ===
 Contributors: Transiz
+Tags: plugin, transport, freight, cargo, load, logistics, route, trucks, truckload, carrier, transporter, shipping, auto, forwarder, transiz
-Tags: routes, transport, cargo, embed, iframe, transiz Requires at least: 2.5
+Requires at least: 2.5
 Tested up to: 4.0
 Stable tag: trunk

-Insert an iframe that displays company routes from http://transiz.com.
+Easily integrate your trucks and loads offers on your website in just no time.

 == Description ==

+Are you a freight/transport company or a logistic organisation?
+Do you need to provide your online users with the latest offers?
-TransizRoutes is a plugin that will display the routes posted by a company on the freight exchange site http://transiz.com.
-This is achieved with the use of an iframe.
+Transiz Routes is a plugin that will display the routes posted by a company on the freight exchange site http://www.transiz.com.

 To use:

-`[transizroutes company=%company_id%]`
+`[transizroutes company=1234]`

 Optional arguments:

 * company = The company ID (from your company page on Transiz)
 * lang = The language of the plugin.
-Available: "bg", "cn", "de", "en", "es", "fr", "hu", "it", "pl", "pt", "ro", "ru", "sp", "tr" (default "en")
+Available: "bg", "de", "en", "es", "fr", "hu", "it", "pl", "pt", "ro", "ru", "sp", "tr" (default "en")
 * theme = The theme of the plugin.
 Available: "alizarin", "belizehole", "carrot", "concrete", "emerald", "nephritis", "orange", "pomegranate", "river", "silver", "sunflower", "wetasphalt", "wisteria" (default "belizehole")
 * width = Width of plugin, in px or % (default 100%)
 * height = Height of plugin, in px or % (default 500px)